 Remember that composite resin can stain easily, so it’s essential that you maintain exemplary dental hygiene to keep them looking healthy.

 Daily flossing and twice-daily brushing will keep your mouth clean and free of cavities.
+Check out our review of the top Oral B electric toothbrush if you’re interested in replacing your manual toothbrush with an automatic one.
 Regular dental check ups and cleanings will ensure that any early signs of decay are detected – so that hopefully you won’t need another filling on your next visit.

 If you’re experiencing pain or sensitivity when biting, eating sugar or drinking hot or cold food and drink, you might need a filling.